San Francisco Ferry Building and Bay Bridge at night with the red Port of San Francisco neon sign.

 Navigating the Nexus: Logistics for Attendees

 Attending events at the Ferry Building requires a modicum of planning.
-The location is central, yet the density of the city demands strategic navigation.
+The location is central, yet the density of the Financial District demands strategic navigation.

-• Public Transit: The most efficacious modality.
+• Public Transit: Review our San Francisco public transportation guide.
 BART and MUNI lines converge at the Embarcadero station, a mere stone's throw away.

 • The Ferry: Arriving by boat is the most thematic approach.
 Ferries from Oakland, Alameda, and Marin deposit passengers directly at the venue's doorstep.